gamelton/gamelton.github.io/index.md

 - `username` and `password` are base64 encoded
 - Replace `kaspersky-server-address` with your Kaspersky server addresss
 - You run script with argument key id.
 That argument then used in `licenseid` variable
+   You could gey key number from Kaspersky Security Center MMC
 - Output number of licenses used on the key

 You could see Python script file in [Repository](https://github.com/gamelton/kaspersky-open-api-python)